 Be mindful of the shape of your abdominals when doing core work:

-- Keep your top rips compressed – not popped out.
+- Keep your top ribs compressed – not popped out.
 If your top ribs pop-outward then your lower back will sway like an old horse and a prime opportunity for abdominal conditioning will be lost.